fpwilliams71/Checkov_IaC_Scan/README.md

-# Policy Engineering - Scan IaC (infrastructure as code) using default and custom checkov policies for cloud security assurance.
+# Policy Engineering - Scan IaC (Infrastructure-as-Code) using default and custom checkov policies for cloud security assurance.
 This repository contains sample files:
  - Terraform configurations to provision VMs and other resources into AWS, Azure, and Google Cloud
  - YAML checkov policy files